chembl/cbl_migrator/README.md

 # DB Migrator

-Small library that migrates Oracle DBs to MySQL, PostgreSQL and SQLite.
+Small SQLAlchemy based library that migrates Oracle DBs to MySQL, PostgreSQL and SQLite.
 Used in ChEMBL dumps generation process.

 to use it: